Your Guide to Moving to Dallas

 If you’re a parent of young children, you’ll be happy to know that DISD has a thriving Pre-K education program.
 In an effort to slow the spread of COVID-19, DISD is currently closed.

 The metro area also offers 142 charter schools and 98 private schools.
 For higher education, Northern Texas offers about 50 colleges and universities, including the University of Texas at Dallas, Southern Methodist University, and others.

 According to Neighborhood Scout, the three safest neighborhoods in Dallas are along Northaven Road in the northern part of the area.
 So, if neighborhood safety is high on your list when house shopping, search for places near Northaven and Inwood Road, Cox Lane, or Hillcrest Road.

 As in many large cities, the crime rate is on the high side.
 Neighborhood Scout says Dallas is only safer than 7% of U.S. cities.

 This only gives you a brief snippet about safety in the area.
 For up-to-date information and citywide trends, the Dallas Police Department maintains a call, crime, and arrest dashboard that’s available to the public.
 The FBI’s Dallas field office website also provides crime news and community outreach information.

 How do I get around Dallas?

-Virtually everyone drives a car in Dallas.
+The car is king in Dallas.
 Fewer than 5% of households in Dallas don’t own one, and more than 60% of households have two or more.
-The average commute time is about 26 minutes, though a good number of commuters spend 45 minutes or more driving to work each day.
+The average commute time is about 28 minutes, though a good number of commuters spend 45 minutes or more driving to work each day.